psibi/psibi.github.io/posts/2015-02-10-nix-channel.markdown

         sibi::monoid { ~/.nix-defexpr/channels/nixos-14.12 }-> cd nixpkgs/
         sibi::monoid { ~/.nix-defexpr/channels/nixos-14.12/nixpkgs }->

-Now to install or search package from that query, you can do something like this:
+Note that the `nixpkgs` directory above under the `channels` directory contains expressions for the unstable channel.
+Now to install or search package from that stable channel, you can do something like this:

 `$ nix-env -f nixpkgs_channel_directory -iA package_name`

 which can be something like this:

 `$ nix-env -f ~/.nix-defexpr/channels/nixos-14.12/nixpkgs/ -i firefox`

+for installing from the stable channel.

 Thanks to Lethalman from #nixos for pointing me to the right direction.